-Due to recent statutory revisions, District staff are assisting local governments and state agencies in reviewing local water supply facility work plans and associated comprehensive plan amendments.
+District staff provide technical assistance to local governments and state agencies in reviewing local water supply facility work plans and associated comprehensive plan amendments.
 The sufficiency of water conservation policies is a focus of these reviews.
-Additionally, in concert with a District-wide water reuse initiative, District staff are compiling and evaluating data on the scope of water conservation efforts among utilities, with the objective of identifying those where improvements can be made.
+Additionally, in concert with a District-wide water reuse plan, District staff are compiling and evaluating data on the scope of water conservation efforts among utilities, with the objective of identifying those where improvements can be made.